neuberoliveira/react-native-gps-state/README.md

 # React Native GPS State

-## React Native Listener for GPS status changes
+### React Native Listener for GPS status changes

-This lib will emitevent wheneaver the GPS status change, like the user reject pemission or disable Location service in system Settings.
+This lib will emitevent wheneaver the GPS status change, like when the permission was rejected or user disable Location service in system Settings.

 ### Instalation
 1. Add library to project